voostindie/markdown-curator/adrs/0006 No nulls in APIs.md

 The easiest way to tackle many programming errors is to not use `null` at all.
 That can be overkill, especially with private methods or in isolated blocks of code.
 So, there it is allowed.

-I've been applying ADR since the start of this project (and actually: in all my projects, since I don't know when), but I never wrote it down.
+I've been applying this ADR since the start of this project (and actually: in all my projects, since I don't know when), but I never wrote it down.

 ## Consequences